-When a mass describes a circular path (blue arrow), the centrifugal force (black arrow) should - if it existed - act in the direction indicated by the extension of a radius.
-A phenomenon that has never been observed.
+When a mass describes a circular path (blue arrow), the centrifugal force should act in the direction indicated by the extension of a radius (black arrow).

+Such a move has never been observed.

 The movement of the Earth

 Let us apply this law to the movement of the Earth which orbits the Sun at a speed of 30 kilometers per second on a circular path radius of 150 million kilometers.